coopidgin-foundation/coopidgin-label/README.md

 1. to takeover an abandoned project.
 2. to contribute to the evolution of a living project.
-3. to fork a project to experience some modifications on it, or to create a new language.
+3. to fork a project in order to: experience some modifications on it or create a new language.

 ## Table